Karaga (Ghana parliament constituency)

 Karaga is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Karaga is located in the Karaga district of the Northern Region of Ghana.

 History

 This was one of the many constituencies created prior to the 2004 presidential and parliamentary elections.

 Boundaries

 The seat is located entirely within the Karaga district of the Northern Region of Ghana.

 Members of Parliament

 Elections

+The following table shows the parliamentary election results for Karaga constituency in the 2020 Ghanaian general election.

+The table below shows the parliamentary election results for Karaga constituency during the 2016 Ghanaian general election.

+The following table shows the parliamentary election results for Karaga constituency in the 2012 Ghanaian general election.